Product was successfully added to your shopping cart.

 Since sour cream is simply cream that has been soured or cultured, it is a natural ingredient for ice cream.
-It adds a tang and depth of flavor that regular cream can’t bring to the table.
-Try this strawberry sour cream ice cream or this tangy lemon sour cream ice cream which also uses yogurt.
+It adds a tang and depth of flavor that regular cream can’t bring to the table, like in this strawberry sour cream ice cream.

 Kefir has such a unique flavor that you wouldn’t necessarily picture it as the base of a frozen treat.
 But when paired with the proper flavorings and sweeteners it makes a winning combination.

-Try this vanilla kefir ice cream as a very basic recipe.
+Vanilla kefir ice cream is a very basic recipe.
 Switch it up by adding chocolate chips or seasonal fruits.
-Or, if you really want that rich ice cream mouth-feel then strain your kefir and use the kefir cheese as the base as in this peanut butter kefir cheese ice cream.
+Or, if you really want that rich ice cream mouth-feel then strain your kefir and use the kefir cheese as the base as in this Chocolate Chip Raspberry Kefir Ice Cream.

-Everyone’s heard of frozen yogurt.
-But most commercial frozen yogurt is loaded with sugars and preservatives.
+Commercial frozen yogurt is popular but can be expensive, and may have ingredients that you'd otherwise avoid.
 Using homemade yogurt and natural sweeteners will guarantee that froyo is all it’s cracked up to be.

-Try this peach and honey frozen yogurt for or maple frozen yogurt for treats that are both delicious and simple.
-This strawberry maple frozen yogurt would also make a perfect treat for a hot summer day.
+Try Honey Peach-Strawberry Frozen Yogurt for a treat that is both delicious and simple.
+Strawberry frozen yogurt or Peanut Butter Chocolate Greek Frozen Yogurt also makes a perfect treat for a hot summer day.